conormuldoon/unison/README.md

 With the Postgres/PostGIS configuration, the schema is not created automatically and it should be created using psql and the `back-end/src/main/resources/pg_pgis_schema.sql` schema file.

 The database configuration is specified in the `back-end/src/main/resources/application.properties` file.
 Comment out the lines related GeoDB and uncomment the lines related to Postgres/PostGIS or vice versa and restart the server.
-Alternatively, to automate the process (for instance, for continuous integration purposes), use the Python script to comment out and uncomment the relevant lines:
+Alternatively, to automate the process (for instance, for continuous deployment purposes), use the Python script to comment out and uncomment the relevant lines:
 ```
 cd back-end
 python switch_db_config.py
 ```

+It is recommended that the `spring.datasource.password` property be changed to a new password (the `change_db_password.py` Python script can be used for automation purposes).

 ## Changing the model